 - Sometimes, the solutions will come to you in the form of amazing research and scientific proof that you stumble upon, that can back your faith through logic.

-- At other times, you will learn to spot the different forms of divine guidance in your surroundings, and be affirmed within each moment, when your faith waivers.
+- At other times, you will learn to spot the different forms of divine guidance in your surroundings and be affirmed within each moment, when your faith wavers.

 #2 – Understand the trajectory of this path.